handsontable/handsontable/docs/content/guides/rows/row-sorting.md

 With sorting, you can easily rearrange rows of data, based on the values in specified columns.
 This is particularly useful for analyzing and organizing large datasets, which helps you identify patterns and trends.

-You can sort rows in different ways:
+You can sort data in different ways:
 - Alphabetically, numerically, or based on a [custom data type](@/guides/cell-types/cell-type.md).
 - In ascending, descending, or a [custom order](#add-a-custom-comparator).
 - By a single column, or by [multiple columns](#sort-by-multiple-columns).